-Company-specific description & strategy to realize opportunity i) Why this opportunity is considered strategic for the company: Based on our 2050 vision, "Bridgestone continues to provide social value and customer value as a sustainable solutions company", we aim to co-create social and customer value, which require great levels of trust from our stakeholders including improved community relations.
+Primary water-related opportunity Improved community relations i) Why this opportunity is considered strategic for the company: Based on our 2050 vision, "Bridgestone continues to provide social value and customer value as a sustainable solutions company", we aim to co-create social and customer value, which require great levels of trust from our stakeholders including improved community relations.
 Water is one of the important factors, and maintaining and further improving our good relationships with the local communities in which our sites are located regarding water use is an important strategic opportunity for us to continue our business and grow with local communities. ii) Action to realize the opportunity: As water-related situations and issues differ from community to community, actions to realize opportunities will depend on each site.
 For example, in the effective use of wastewater, it is possible to take measures such as recycling and cascade using the water used in the process.
 Each site selects appropriate measures, taking into account relevant materials and communication with local governments and other water users.
 Depending on local circumstances, we work together with them to help resolve water related issues in addition to our individual efforts.
 By engaging with other water users in the local community, our business may share in the value created from tackling difficult local water challenges in a collective manner.
-This is an opportunity to influence how water is used locally and help ensure the sustainability of our business locally in the face of water challenges such as increasing water scarcity. iii) Example of the strategy in action: One example is the "cascade use of water" within the community, which leads to a reduction in water withdrawal for the entire community.
-In 2019, Bridgestone Argentina S.A.I.C (BSAR), located in a water stress area, started a partnership with a nearby cement manufacturer (Loma Negra) to reduce overall water withdrawal in the Llavallol suburb of Buenos Aires.
-BSAR recycles wastewater generated from its operations, and pr
+This is an opportunity to influence how water is used locally and help ensure the sustainability of our business locally in the face of water withdrawal for the entire community.
+In 2019, Bridgestone Argentina S.A.I.C (BSAR), located in a water series area, started a partnership with a nearby cement manufacturer (Loma Negra) to reduce overall water withdrawal in the Llavallol subtro of Buenos Aires.
+BSAR recycles wastewater generated from its operations, and provides Loma Negra with approximately 200,000 liters per day of filtered water for industrial use.
+Although this partnership does not directly lead to the reduction of our water withdrawa